Amokric/Norovirus-spec/design/high_structure.md

 # TST-model_disease
 ## Test Disease Spread

-Check:

-- For the agents to be exposed to the virus, they need to be in school.
+- Pass test: For the agents to be exposed to the virus, they need to be in school.

+- Fail test: If a student gets exposed over the weekend, then it is a fail.
 During the weekend there should be no disease spread.

-- To test if the disease spread is correct, the total duration of the disease should be 5 days per student who is infected.
+- Pass test: The student goes through a 2 day incubation period.

-- The students who are infectious can only infect other students during the 2 day incubation period, after that, they are home.
+- Pass test: Students who are infectious should only infect other students during the 2 day incubation period, after that, they are home.
+- Pass test: After 2 days incubation period, the student enters 3 day isolation period, their location should be "Home"

+- Pass test: The total duration of the disease should be 5 days per student who is infected.

+#### Important to check:

-- If someone is infected on Friday, then they will start their incubation period on Saturday, when Monday comes the infected student should have entered their isolation period, meaning that no matter how many students get infected on Friday, the disease outbreak will completely finish after 5 days.
-By Thursday the students infected would have all become healthy again.
+If someone is infected on Friday, then they will start their incubation period on Saturday.
+When Monday comes the infected student should have entered their isolation period.
+This means no matter how many students get infected on Friday, the total disease outbreak for the simulation will completely finish after 5 days starting Saturday when their incubation period begins.
+By Thursday the students infected would have all become healthy again ending the simulation.

 # TST-model_network
+## Testing Model Network

+All students need to be generated and split into classrooms, the test must check:
+- Pass test: There should be 126 agents in this model
+- Pass test: 21 students per class equating to 6 classrooms

+When generating the network that connects the students to each other, you need to check:
+- Pass test: students should have > 2 seat neighbours

 #### An example finished network

+This provides an idea of how the network connections between the agents should be generated.
+There are 6 classrooms, holding 21 agents in each.
+The agents all have their seat neighbours and group members within the class.

 ![network-edit](https://user-images.githubusercontent.com/33029552/88955574-00e19d00-d294-11ea-9bd8-7cfb25b3ff55.png)